What Is Military Retirement Worth?

 I just recently reenlisted for another term stretching me out to a total of eight years.
 In my next reenlistment, I will have to start thinking about making this a career or getting out.

 The military requires you to serve for twenty years to receive military retirement pay.
 At eight years in I will be almost halfway there.
 If I choose to reenlist after that then I might as well stay in for the long haul.
+The decision isn’t an easy one, as staying in for twenty years demands significant commitment and sacrifice, but it also comes with long-term benefits for my family and me.
+Programs like the Hilton Honors Military Program are a great perk, offering discounted or free stays for service members and their families, which definitely helps make these sacrifices feel appreciated.
+As I weigh my options, I’ll need to consider the impact on my career, my loved ones, and the opportunities that come with serving long-term.

 This got me thinking about the value of retirement.
 If I serve 19 years then get out, I will have made some decent money, maybe get an education for free and a decent resume.
 If I choose to serve for at least twenty years, then I will receive 2.5% of the years served of my final base pay for the rest of my life.